-The Status Bar is located at the bottom of the Blender window and displays contextual information such as keyboard shortcuts, result or warning message and statistical information.
+The Status Bar is located at the bottom of the Blender window and displays contextual information such as keyboard shortcuts, messages, and statistical information.
 The Status Bar can be hidden by disabling Show Status Bar in Window menu or by dragging from the top edge down.

 - Running Task

-The progress of the currently running task is show when a computation is being performed for example rendering, baking or playback.
+Shows the progress of the currently running task (such as rendering or baking).
 Hovering the mouse pointer over the progress bar will display a time estimate.
 The task can be aborted by clicking the cancel button (

 - Report Message

-Blender operation results or warnings, such as after saving a file.
-They disappears after a short time.
-Click this label to show the full message in the Info Editor.
+Informational messages or warnings, such as after saving a file.
+They disappear after a short time.
+Click them to show the full message in the Info Editor.

 The right side of the Status Bar displays information about the Blender instance.
-These can individually shown or hidden by RMB on the Status Bar area.
+Which information is shown can be chosen by clicking RMB.

 - Scene Statistics